LISTEN TO FULL EPISODE

 Let’s just say, this was not the way to relax.
 But I have a newfound respect for Ninja Warriors.

 To my delight, my son wanted to join me in the obstacle course.
 And I have proof of my fears with him videoing me and photographing as I faced my fears and overcame some so that I can put them on my ‘Achievement Wall’.

-Stepping out onto a trampoline in the midst of all the kids was just plain odd.
+Stepping out onto a trampoline for adults in the midst of all the kids was just plain odd.
 Totally out of my element feeling.
 To me, it was much more than just the trampoline.
 It was battling and removing the stupid stories that engulfed me from moving forward and pushing past them.

 I was so wrapped up in my own bullshit story that everyone is looking at me, and that my son’s friends are going to think I’m a freak and an ‘uncool’ mom.
 Anyone who is a mom, being the ‘uncool’ mom is definitely NOT what you want for your kid’s friends to think of you.

 You know what, the kids didn’t even think it was odd that I’m jumping around side by side with them.
 Or that I failed to do the obstacle course and jumped off mid-way.
 They treated it as though it was the most normal thing ever.

 The Biggest Take-Aways of Trampoline Parks for Adults

 First of all, I believe I was an example for my son and his little friends.

 I have a feeling deep down inside, when they get older they won’t have any stupid stories holding them back to try something that’s out of the norm.
 That they won’t even consider anything out of reach for them and no matter the age to simply dive in and have fun, no matter how stupid you feel or think you look.